 - 1% Commission Realtors: Clients save thousands by working with discount brokers at 1% commission rates.

 - 2% Commission Realtors: At a discount rate of 2%, they provide similar services to conventional Realtors.

 - 4.5% Commission Realtors: You can get all real estate services from your agent for a low commission of 4.5%.

 - Wholesale Real Estate: A real estate wholesaler finds a buyer for your house, prepares a wholesale contract, and charges a service fee against it.
 You can sell your house fast with wholesale real estate.

 The Bottom Line

-Selling a house by owner in Oregon will help you save thousands in real estate commissions.
+Selling a house in Oregon by owner will help you save thousands in real estate commissions.
 But, it has some major drawbacks like you might skip an MLS listing, and won’t get any help when needed.

 If you wish to do an FSBO sale with any MLS listing, sell with Houzeo.
 Houzeo will get your FSBO home on the MLS within 24-48 hours.
 Also, you will have 5-star Houzeo customer support to help you at every step.
 Here’s how Houzeo works to maximize your savings and exposure.

 We’ve got you covered.
 Check out what is Houzeo and why its Flat Fee MLS packages are the best way to sell a house by owner.